timh5011/uiuc_hep_muography_geant4_simulation/README.md

 Must have Geant4 source code installed.
 1. Clone the repository locally into same root directory as Geant4 source code
-2. Navigate to build folder and run cmake ..
+2. Create a build directory and navigate to it.
+Run cmake ..
 ```
+mkdir build
 cd build
 cmake ..
 ```